2C-T-7: Germany

-The Netherlands
+Netherlands

 The Netherlands was the first country in the world to ban 2C-T-7, after being sold in smartshops for a short period.
 After 2C-T-2 was first banned, 2C-T-7 quickly appeared on the market, but was soon banned as well.
 2C-T-7 is a list I drug of the Opium Law.

 Sweden

 Schedule I in Sweden.
 2C-T-7 was first classified as "health hazard" under the act Lagen om förbud mot vissa hälsofarliga varor (translated Act on the Prohibition of Certain Goods Dangerous to Health) as of April 1, 1999, under SFS 1999:58 that made it illegal to sell or possess.

 United Kingdom

 In 1999, Alexander Shulgin was sent a copy of a letter from the British Home Office to several of its administrative associates that in effect placed all compounds listed in PiHKAL into Class A.